microsoft/r-server-campaign-optimization/Typical.md

 <div class="cig">
 <p/>
-On your VM, R Tools for Visual Studio is installed.
-You will however have to either log in or create a new account for using this tool.
-If you prefer, you can <a href="rstudio.html">download and install RStudio</a> on your VM instead.
+On your VM, R Tools for Visual Studio is installed, as well as RStudio.
 <p/>
 </div>